Plate Carriers

 Plate Carrier Guide

-If you want ballistic protection against rifles, you need to use hard armor plates, which are carried on one’s body with the help of a plate carrier.
-However, apart from caring front and back plates, a plate carrier can also be used to carry loads of accessories like extra magazine pouches, med kits, communication gear, lights, knives, or a front map pocket.
+If you want ballistic protection against rifles, you need to use level 3, 3+, or 4 hard armor plates, which are carried on one’s body with the help of a plate carrier.
+However, apart from carrying front and back plates, a plate carrier vest can also be used to carry loads of accessories like extra magazine pouches, med kits, communication gear, lights, knives, or a front map pocket.

-There are multiple kinds of carriers available in the market today with varying degrees of features, that are suitable for different scenarios.
-However, there are always going to be some advantages and tradeoffs of well as weight capacity; however, there will always be some tradeoffs in choosing a specific type.
+There are multiple styles of carriers available in the market today with varying degrees of features that are suitable for different scenarios.
+However, there are always going to be some advantages and trade-offs in choosing a specific type.

-There are multiple styles of body armor carriers available on the market, which have been specially designed for different kinds of situations such as assault missions, simple self-defense, or special operations forces training sessions.
+There are multiple styles of body armor carriers available on the market, which have been specially designed for different kinds of situations such as short assault missions, simple self-defense, or long missions on the front-lines.
+Each situation needs different levels of ballistic coverage and ease of mobility.

 Here are some of the most common styles of plate carriers.